 - Submission deadline — 1st Edition: Late February; 2nd Edition: Mid-July

-- Results published — 1st Edition: Late April; 2nd Edition: Late September
+- Results published — 1st Edition: Late April; 2nd Edition: Mid September

 - Short- and Long-Term Incentive Design Study: Designed to be the perfect companion piece to compensation surveys, this study will cover both short-term and long-term incentive topics for plans offered around the world, including eligibility, recipients and plan design criteria for cash incentive plans.
 Other topics include: formal bonuses, profit sharing, discretionary and sales plans, cash LTI as well as equity plans such as stock options, restricted stock, employee stock purchase plans and more.
 It will be published twice a year with a regularly updated database available for use when ordering a Custom/Peer Report.